natacha-beck/imputePrepSanger/README.md

 1. Strand are updated using the files from Will Rayner website (http://www.well.ox.ac.uk/~wrayner/strand/).
 There is also the option to remove variants that had more than one high quality match to the genome.
 2. Quality Control steps (using plink):
-    1.  maximum per person missing: 0.1 (mind).
+    1.  maximum per person missing (--mind, we suggest 0.1).
-    2.  maximum per SNP missing: 0.1 (geno).
+    2.  maximum per SNP missing (--geno, we suggest 0.1).
-    3. Minor allele frequency: 0.05 (maf).
+    3. Minor allele frequency (--maf, we suggest 0.05).
-    4. Hardy-Weinberg equilibrium exact test using p-value 5e-8 (--hwe).
+    4. Hardy-Weinberg equilibrium exact test using p-value (--hwe, we suggest 5e-8).
 3. Then a perl script modified from Will Rayner (http://www.well.ox.ac.uk/~wrayner/tools/) creates a series of plink commands to:
     1. Update: position, ref/alt allele assignment and strand to match HRC panel.
     2. Remove: